Consuming on the Clock

 Either way, don't start on a weight loss regimen without first consulting a dietician and/or primary care physician.

-The OSF HealthCare Saint Anthony Medical System weight management program includes HMR - a program, once again, recognized as the No. 1 Best Fast Weight-Loss Diet by US News at World Report.
+The OSF HealthCare weight management program includes HMR - a program, once again, recognized as the No. 1 Best Fast Weight-Loss Diet by US News at World Report.

-To learn more or register go to www.hmrprogram.com/osfsaintanthonyreg.
+To learn more or register click here, or go to osfhealthcare.com and search weight loss services.